TREX FENCING – THE IDEAL FENCE FOR HOMEOWNER ASSOCIATIONS

 Comparing against other materials

 Trex fencing is more durable than other materials such as PVC vinyl, particularly for perimeter fencing.
 HOAs often have road-facing property lines where a fence is likely to get affected by road gravel, pedestrian traffic, and large lawn mowers.
 The thick, dense material will help the HOA avoid breakage from incidental damage.
-It isn’t just painting that an HOA has to worry about.
+And, it isn’t just painting that an HOA has to worry about.
 The durability of a fence is important because even occasional repairs add up, especially if posts need to be dug up and replaced.